Hungaroring in profile

 By modern stands the circuit on the outskirts of Budapest is neither the most modern, nor one that guarantees mass overtaking, yet it has undeniable charm and is regarded as one of the favourites stops on the calendar by teams and drivers.

-An ever-present for over 30 years, Hungary has extended its F1 contract until 2021 with redevelopment of the tired pits complex starting in 2017 after track resurfacing the year before.
+An ever-present for over 30 years, Hungary has extended its F1 contract until 2026 with redevelopment of the tired pits complex starting in 2018.

 Set in a valley, the circuit's original designers made full use of the natural terrain, using the bumps and crests to create a unique driving challenge.
 With 80 per cent of the track visible from certain spots in the grandstands, it's also great venue for spectators to attend.